Berkeley-CS195/fa24/podcast.md

 Submit your podcast via bCourses.

 * Only one person from each group will need to submit to bCourses.
+  * \[ updated 9/30 \] **Podcast 1**: [Assignment Portal](https://bcourses.berkeley.edu/courses/1538786/assignments/8817136){:target="\_blank"}; [Group assignments](https://bcourses.berkeley.edu/courses/1538786/groups#tab-85716){: target="\_blank"}.
+We will only resolve import errors, not last-minute group switches.
 * **You must announce your topic and the media you are citing at the beginning of your podcast.** This will greatly facilitate peer and staff grading.
-* **File renaming**: Remember that peer reviewers will view your filename when they download; please rename your file if you would like to prefer anonymity.
-We suggest using a short-form version of your email hash, since you have already computed it.
+* **Check your filenames**: Remember that peer reviewers can see your filename.
+Please rename your file if you would prefer anonymity.
-* **Transcript submissions**: If you prefer to submit a text transcript of your conversation for peer grading; details on how to use Zoom recordings for auto-transcript are at the bottom of the assignment page.
-Please note that you will need to ALSO submit the audio file to the [Optional] bCourses assignment, viewable to instructors only.
-That bCourses link is also at the top of this page.
+* **Alternate transcript submissions**: If you prefer to submit a text transcript of your conversation for peer grading; details on how to use Zoom recordings for auto-transcript are at the bottom of the assignment page.
+Please note that you will need to ALSO email the audio file to our course staff email at [{{ site.course_email }}](mailto:{{ site.course_email }}) **before** the assignment deadline.
 * Extensions: We only accept short extension requests, made **12 hours** before the submission deadline.
 Please read our full extension policy on the [syllabus](syllabus) page.

-More details TBD.
+* Media sharing: While you are not required to read out any URL as part of your conversation, we recommend putting your media link through a URL shortener (e.g., TinyURL) and reading that out.
+That will help peer reviewers more easily access the media piece for quicker review.

 ### Peer Review Submission

-Submit your peer review via bCourses.
+Submit **all** assigned peer reviews via the bCourses assignment portal.

-More details TBD.
+1. Fill out the grading rubric for the submission.
+1. Add your comment directly to the submission.

+See [this Canvas post](https://community.canvaslms.com/t5/Student-Guide/How-do-I-submit-a-peer-review-to-an-assignment/ta-p/293) for guidance on how to submit peer reviews.

 ## Audio Resources